93Alliance/lodago/README.md

 - If - Ternary expression
 - Hash - Get hash value of string
 - Multimap - A multi key-value map.
+- DropMapFields - Output map based on the drop field

 ## Demo